qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/loadlayer.rst

 check whether the layer has been loaded successfully.
 If it was not, an invalid layer instance is returned.

-The quickest way to open and display a vector layer in QGIS is the :func:`addVectorLayer() <qgis.gui.QgisInterface.addVectorLayer>` method of the :class:`QgisInterface <qgis.gui.QgisInterface>`:
+The quickest way to open and display a vector layer in QGIS is the :meth:`addVectorLayer() <qgis.gui.QgisInterface.addVectorLayer>` method of the :class:`QgisInterface <qgis.gui.QgisInterface>`:

 .. code-block:: python